UniTime/unitime-doc/instructional-offering-detail.md

 	* Instructional offering components (classes, instructional offering configurations, course offerings, and instructional offerings) whose students need to take the given examination

 * **Type**
 	* Type of the examination.
-See [Examination Types](examination-types) for more details.
+See [Examination Types](examination-types) for more detail.

 * **Length**
 	* Length of the examination in minutes